mphowardlab/mphowardlab.github.io/_members/do-matthew.md

   - Auburn University, B.S. in Computer Science (2024)
 ---

-Matthew worked in the lab as an undergraduate researcher in Summer 2023 through the CoMSEF Scholars REU.
-As a student in both chemical engineering and computer science, he worked to update our software for simulating hydrodynamic interactions in soft materials using the multiparticle collision dynamics (MPCD) method.
+Matthew was part of the lab as an undergraduate researcher in Summer 2023 through the CoMSEF Scholars REU.
+As a student in both chemical engineering and computer science, he updated our software for simulating hydrodynamic interactions in soft materials using the multiparticle collision dynamics (MPCD) method.
 This software is publicly distributed in [HOOMD-blue][1].